EthemKrg/DeterministicRouletteCase/README.md

 - Unity UI is allowed.
 - External art/audio assets can be used if the license allows it.

+## Asset Optimization Notes

+The table and wheel have a lot of small number labels.
+Keeping them as imported mesh text was overkill, so the plan is to use TextMeshPro for the labels and bake them down into a few combined meshes.

+That keeps the numbers readable without carrying hundreds of tiny text meshes at runtime.

 ## Planned Work

 Next work: